DavidJAlbers/FileDrop/README.md

 Then deploy the image locally or on your production server.

 For configuration, the following files and directories should be mounted into the container:
-- `/app/config/filedrops.json`: Specifies the file drops you want to register.
+- `/app/config/filedrops.json`: Specifies the collections you want to register.
 - `/app/config/options.json`: Sets global options for customisation.
 - `/app/data/`: Root directory for the actual files you want to be reachable from the outside.